 As your memory is not yet familiar with your new "finger" and your new "Moon".
 Let's add exact virtual copies of the above (stars and reticle) on the digital star chart computer screen showing you the live example how these two should look in the sky aligned to get your invisible target (which you dialed into that digital star chart's Telrad pointing assistant) centered in the Telrad reticle (on the tip of your "finger") and thus also into the center of the FOV of your eyepiece granted.
 Which is frankly to enhance your brain at the task of precise pointing in an unusual environment.

 The TPM could also be conceived as a way of the deep sky target enhancement (target was invisible, now it's visible), pointing finger enhancement (it was small, dark and featureless, now it's large, lit, with many features to align, and semi-transparent), and the human brain enhancement (with the easy to see and comprehend chat-sheet in front of you and side by side with the "moon" and "finger") all the way to making our ultimate task as easy as finger-pointing at the Moon.

 Or, thinking in reverse: the TPM is as natural as pointing with your finger at the Moon because in your brain the procedure of finger-pointing at the Moon means moving your stretched out arm until the contour of your finger is covering the Moon's limb because in your brain the procedure of finger-pointing at an object means just having the image of the target's contours matching contours of your finger in a predetermined way naturally associated with pointing at that target.
 Complex?
 But that just a weird way the human pointing process could be described to a person never been pointing at anything.
 For the brain it's totally natural!
 Got a tough target to see?
-Just enhance what you are usually use for pointing to a certain level and allow the brain to do the work you are perfecting from the time you have opened your eyes for the first time: recognize and match visual patterns around you to survive by solving problems moving your body accordingly!
+Just enhance what you are naturally using for pointing to a certain level and allow the brain to do the work you are perfecting from the time you have opened your eyes for the first time: recognize and match visual patterns around you to survive by solving problems moving your body accordingly!
 Weird, yeah.